Skip to main content

 3. Dremio enforces the policy at runtime when an end-user performs a query.

-Creating UDFs and attaching security policies is done through SQL commands.
+You can create and attach security policies with SQL commands.
 Policies are applied prior to execution during the query planning phase.
 At this point, Dremio checks first the table/view for a row-access policy and then each column accessed for a column-masking policy.
 If any policies are found, they are automatically applied to the policy's scope using the associated UDF in the query plan.

 Query Substitutions